MakersAsylumIndia/Water-Wise/README.md

  **brief introduction**

-🔹 What problem are you solving?
+🔹 The problem we are solving?
 Urban homes lack consistent plant care when owners are away.
 This system automates watering based on soil moisture levels.
 The owners can also manually water their plants from any distance.
-🔹 What’s your proposed solution?
+🔹 What’s our proposed solution?
 Our project called Water Wise enables users to water their plants remotely using a manual or automatic mode.
 It measures the moisture content in a plant and accordingly waters it when the levels are low.

 ---

-## 🛠 Where to Document Everything Else
+## 🛠 Where Everything Else is Documented

-We’ve already created a standard set of **Wiki pages** for your project in this repository — you just need to **update them with your project information**.
+We’ve already created a standard set of **Wiki pages** for our project in this repository.

 Each section is ready with headings like: